-A petroleum engineer, process engineer, development geologist, oilfield production manager or field engineer with a limited background in production engineering
+- A petroleum engineer, process engineer, development geologist, oilfield production manager or field engineer with a limited background in production engineering

 How we build your confidenceThe key components of the oil field production process are introduced, then you are taken along the flow path, from source to export, of a simple, naturally flowing system.
 The sequence is revisited, but this time, operations to improve oil well productivity are described, along with ‘how to’ examples of tackling problem wells identified from performance diagnostics.
 The necessary inputs to aid design of well intervention programmes work-over operations are listed and explained.

 The benefits from attending

 By the end of the course you will feel confident in your understanding of:

 - The production processes involved in an oil field development and how they relate to one another, from the reservoir to the point of sale

 - The methods available to monitor, identify and characterise problem well performance and flow assurance issues

 - The data required to select the most appropriate artificial lift system